 Attempting to Run the Binary with QEMU

-Now that I have everything installed, I will attempt to run an ARM binary from a firmware I have already extracted on my system.
+Now that everything is installed, I will attempt to run an ARM binary from a firmware I have already extracted on my system.
 This firmware was a simple custom OpenWRT build created previously for a challenge.
 The extracted filesystem from the firmware is located on my system under the folder /home/kali/firmware/.

 In particular, I'm interested in running and debugging the binary at /home/kali/firmware/usr/bin/sploit_me.
 If I look at this binary using the file command, I can see that it is a 32-bit dynamically linked ARM ELF binary.